kishimisu/Crash-NST-Modding-Tool/README.md

 You can edit igz directly from within pak archives and rebuild new archives without having to leave the app.

-This is a very early demo, bugs may appear.
+This is an early demo, bugs may appear.
 Feedback and contributions are welcome!

 You can download it for Windows on [the release page](https://github.com/kishimisu/Crash-NST-Modding-Tool/releases).
 For other OS, see below for build instructions.